 I don’t think I would have installed the app if the vendor were not Survey Savvy.
-I admit the image of long player for the company and the fine reputation of the CEO have probably created a bias in me.
+I admit the image of long-player for the company and the fine reputation of the CEO have probably created a bias in me.

 But I am happy to report that there was no untoward incident after the installation.
-Rather the invitations keep flowing in, and mind you, these are not the typical survey work that pays pittance, but more generous surveys that I just don’t find enough from the main panel.
+Rather the invitations keep flowing in, and mind you, these are not the typical survey work that pays a pittance, but more generous surveys that I just don’t find enough from the main panel.

 The site boasts of a nice referral program as well.
-If this term does not really make sense to you, basically this is a scheme that pays you money for getting your friends and family members onboard.
+If this term does not really make sense to you, basically this is a scheme that pays you money for getting your friends and family members on board.

 Survey Savvy really boasts of a referral program that pays well.
 First off, you get your rewards as you introduce new members to the site.
 Then as these new recruits start taking up work here, you are entitled to a cut of what they earn (in the region of 15% of the payout to your referral).

 And here is something new!
 When people you refer subsequently refer even more people to Survey Savvy, you still get to retain a cut from this down line, when they work.
-If you always have a knack in recruitment, Survey Savvy will provided you a platform for you to put this skill in good use, and in a profitable way.
+If you always have a knack in recruitment, Survey Savvy will provide you a platform for you to put this skill in good use, and in a profitable way.

-Every member of the site would be provided with individual personal link.
+Every member of the site would be provided with an individual personal link.
 It is up to you how you want to use this link, but a good bet is to use it on social media and forums.
 Whenever people register to the site using your personalized link, these folks become your referrals straight away.

 One other option is to invite people via email.
 You can do this right from the site’s user menu.
 Survey Savvy allows you to customize the email content one at a time, or in other words, no spamming.

 I think I would forever be amused by SurveySavvy LLC’s decision not to take PayPal as a payment option.
-But the good thing here is that SS holds the record in term of the lowest threshold payment in the market.
+But the good thing here is that SS holds the record in terms of the lowest threshold payment in the market.

 If you like it, you can always ask for your $1 balance in your account to be paid to you.
-Or you do one survey, and immediately demand for that payment!
+Or you do one survey, and immediately demand that payment!
 But there is going to be lead-time.
 In the case of Survey Savvy, the check would be ready in a month’s time.

 So, How Trustworthy is Survey Savvy?